 The findings are usually seen on plain skull x-rays or CT.

-Luckenschadel skull is characterized by groups of round, oval or finger shaped pits on the inner surface of the vault (membranous part), separated by ridges of bone.
-They lie in thickest part of frontal, parietal and upper occipital bone.
+Luckenschadel skull is characterized by groups of round, oval or finger-shaped pits on the inner surface of the vault (membranous part), separated by ridges of bone.
+They lie in the thickest part of the frontal, parietal, and upper occipital bones.

 Treatment and prognosis

 The condition is self-limiting, typically resolving after 6 months of age.

 - 1. Tajima M, Yamada H, Kageyama N. Craniolacunia in newborn with myelomeningocele.
 Childs Brain.
 1977;3 (5): 297-303.
 Pubmed citation

 - 2. Glass RB, Fernbach SK, Norton KI et-al. The infant skull: a vault of information.
 Radiographics.
 2004;24 (2): 507-22.
 Radiographics (full text) - doi:10.1148/rg.242035105 - Pubmed citation

 - 3. Vigliani MB.
 Luckenschadel skull: a forgotten entity.
 Obstet Gynecol.
 2008;111 (2, Part 2): 562-5. doi:10.1097/01.AOG.0000298511.03546.e5 - Pubmed citation